 Oh, did I forget to mention that they like to deal with 20 dollar bills or lower?
 After I went to the ATM, I went into the bank to “color up” and they only had one 1 hundred dollar bill there.
 That’s like McDonald’s not keeping beef in on-hand figuring that they have plenty of chicken people could eat instead.

-2) It’s harder to keep track of where your money’s going when you can’t tie it all into a free service like Personal Capital.
+2) It’s harder to keep track of where your money’s going when you can’t tie it all into a free service like Empower (formerly Personal Capital).

 That was exactly the service I was using (and still am) and it threw me off quite a bit trying to get a handle on my expenses.
-It took me a little bit of adjusting, but I added in Mint for our day-to-day transactions and now use Personal Capital just to keep track of our investments.
+It took me a little bit of adjusting, but I added in Mint for our day-to-day transactions and now use Empower (formerly Personal Capital) just to keep track of our investments.

 Toss in my awesome recurring expenses spreadsheet to look at periodically and life is good again!